keithasaurus/koda-validate/README.md

 ## Validators, Predicates, and Extension
-There are two kinds of `Callable`s used for validation in Koda Validate: `Validator`s and `Predicate`s. `Validator`s can take an input of one type and produce a valid result of another type; whether the value and/or type is altered is entirely dependent on the given `Validator`s requirements. `Validator`s commonly accept type `Any` and validate that it conforms to some type or data shape.
+There are two kinds of `Callable`s used for validation in Koda Validate: `Validator`s and `Predicate`s. `Validator`s can take an input of one type and produce a valid result of another type (whether the value and/or type is altered or not is entirely dependent on the given `Validator`s requirements). `Validator`s commonly accept type `Any` and validate that it conforms to some type or data shape.
 As an example, we'll write a simple `Validator` for `float`s here:

 ```python
 from typing import Any